loginom/loginom-help-en-omegat/data/processors/preprocessing/partitioning.md

 ## Description

 Partitioning is used when according to the analysis task it is required to divide the source data set into the training and test samples.
-It is possible to configure the size of these samples, and records are selected for them using the selected sampling method. Сначала отбираются записи для обучающей выборки, оставшиеся используются для тестовой (этот порядок можно изменить в мастере настройки узла).
+It is possible to configure the size of these samples, and records are selected for them using the selected sampling method.
+The training sample records are selected first, the remaining ones are used for the test one (this order can be changed in the node wizard).

 ## Ports